raquelsantos09/superhero-loves-veggies-game/README.md

 - SuperDog can move horizontally using the left and right key arrows on the keyboard.
 - Fruits and vegetables appear randomnly from the top of the screen.
 Whenever they are collected, the score increases.
 - Junk food (hamburguers and coca-colas) also appear randomnly from the top of the screen.
 Whenever one of this items is collected, SuperDog loses one live.
+- After collecting 5 fruits or vegetables the speed of the falling objects increases.
 - Score counter on the left top corner of the game board: score is counting untill 100.
 - If SuperDog loses 3 lives, is game over.
-- By reaching a score of 100, game is won.
+- By reaching a score of 100, by collecting 10 fruits and vegetables, game is won.

 <!--
 ## Backlog